 We do marketing campaigns for trailers, build individual web pages for both shorts and features, and do featured articles on the directors selected to Pendance.
+Last year we crafted 29 custom trailers as well.
 Everything we do is in service of the films and filmmakers we select, and the audiences that attend.
-In an age where theatre attendence has been on sharp decline for almost a decade, we knew from the start that to fill the seats, we needed to think differently.
+In an age where theatre attendance has been on a sharp decline for almost a decade, we knew from the start that to fill the seats, we needed to think differently.

 3. A FILMMAKER CULTURE & ATMOSPHERE

 For filmmakers by filmmakers.
 We get it.
 We've been there.
 We learned a lot from our own years as filmmakers and we've taken all of those lessons and formulated a truly unique festival experience for our selected filmmakers.

 All of the talk around the festival is about the art and craft of cinema.
 Pendance is a marathon of galas, screenings, networking events, and workshops.
 We foster a real connection with our audience and the filmmakers we select.
 We take the time to actually learn about our filmmakers and communicate with them on a very human level.
 We've always believed in generating as much value for those we select, and we work tirelessly on behalf of our official selections to make sure they're seen, talked about, and have an imprint in the world beyond just our festival.